The Hidden Costs of Voice AI Wrappers: Dependency, Pricing, and Support Risks

 What happened to agencies using PlayAI wrappers?

-When Meta acquired PlayAI in July 2025 and shut down the platform by December 31, 2025, agencies built on PlayAI-dependent wrappers lost their entire infrastructure.
-This illustrates the acquisition risk inherent in wrapper architectures.
+Meta acquired PlayAI on July 12, 2025, took the API offline on July 26, and permanently shut the platform down on December 31, 2025, with no migration path.
+Agencies built on PlayAI-dependent wrappers lost the underlying technology overnight, which illustrates the acquisition risk inherent in wrapper architectures.

 How do I migrate clients from a wrapper to a native platform?